Meet the Other Phone. Protection built in.

 We've put the UK’s top car seats through their paces to bring you a list of the best baby car seats you can buy for your newborn, as tested and reviewed by real parents.

-By Lucy Cotterill | Last updated Feb 14, 2024
+By Lucy Cotterill | Edited by Tammy Jacks | Last updated Mar 11, 2026

-five of the best baby car seats
+Collage of best baby car seats

 Deciding on the best car seat to buy for your newborn baby is a huge decision to make – and with good reason.
 With so many different options to choose from and so many car seat laws and regulations to get to grips with, it’s easy to feel overwhelmed and confused.

 But fear not.
-We've worked hard to research and test the best car seats on the market right now.
+We've worked hard to research and test the best baby car seats on the market right now.

 • We collated the tried and tested experiences of Mumsnet parents on our forums, home to around 8 million users per month.